6192-sp24/lab0/Installation.md

 `mv bsc-2023.07-<OS> bsc`

 A good place to put your installation for WSL/Linux is `/usr/local/`.
 To get there, do `cd /usr/local`.
-To install it, you can move the bsc folder to the place of your choice. e.g. `sudo mv bsc /usr/local`.
+To install it, you can move the bsc folder to the place of your choice.
+We recommend the default. e.g. `sudo mv bsc /usr/local`.

 ### Step 3: Setup PATH for running bsc
 This step is important so that you can call `bsc` from anywhere in your file system, not just the one where the installation is.

 You just need to add the path of `bsc` to your `PATH` environment variable. `PATH` holds the paths of your command line programs.
 When you call a program, e.g., `bsc` or `cd` or something, your terminal walks through the `PATH` variable looking for the program.

 If you're using WSL/Linux, put this line in your `~/.bashrc` file, e.g., with `nano ~/.bashrc` (add to the bottom).
-Some other systems use a different file, e.g., `~/.profile`.
+Some other systems use a different file, e.g., `~/.profile` (e.g. Macs probably).
 Let us know if you have any trouble with it.

 ```
 export PATH=<PathToYourBSC>/bsc/bin:$PATH